Processing Natural Orange Juice

 - Thermal treatment times are reduced.
 This results in a higher quality product being provided.

 - Feature 3.
-The design is hygienic.
+The design is sanitary.
 This results in a higher quality product being provided.
 This key aspect of the design is the elimination of all dead zones within the unit where movement of the product is restricted.
 These zones are inevitable present in traditional designs using product to product heat recovery particularly in the area of the product entry into the headers.

 In the case of orange juice production, we can take advantage of the MR technology because it allows us to use direct product to product heat recovery.
 The result is a more compact pasteurizer containing significantly fewer modules.
 As a result of utilizing direct or indirect energy recovery, significant cost savings can be achieved.
 For example, savings compared to a system using purpose generated steam may be in the region of $230 a day.